Mangara01/CODECADEMY-COVER-TYPE/README.md

-# Cover Type
+# Forest Cover Type Prediction with Neural Networks

+This repository contains a machine learning project for predicting forest cover types using neural networks.
+The goal is to build a predictive model that can classify the cover type of a forest area based on its features using neural networks.

 ## Key Feature

 * Combining Categorical Columns: The code combines the 'Wilderness_Area' and 'Soil_Type' categorical columns into single columns, simplifying the dataset for modeling.
-* Hyperparameter Tuning with RandomSearch: The code employs hyperparameter tuning using RandomSearch to search for the best hyperparameter configuration, particularly the number of layers, units per layer, and learning rate for the neural network model.
+* Hyperparameter Tuning with RandomSearch: The code employs hyperparameter tuning using RandomSearch to search for the best hyperparameter configuration.
 * Model Training and Validation: The code trains the neural network model using the best hyperparameters and tracks the best validation accuracy achieved during the training process.
-It provides insights into model performance and helps in selecting the best model configuration.

 ## Deployment